Products in Equivariant Homology: A generalisation of the Kreck product

 Throughout this Appendix, $G$ is assumed to be a compact Lie group whose adjoint action on its Lie algebra is $R$-orientation preserving.
 The Kreck product is a product in $H_*(BG;R)$ for $R=\mathbb Z$ and $\mathbb Z /2\Z$.
-Here, we describe a generalisation of the product in $H^G_*(M;R)$ for $R=\mathbb Z$.
-The case for $R=\mathbb Z /2\Z$ is obtained in an analogous way if one replaces oriented stratifolds by stratifolds.
+Here, we describe a generalisation of the Kreck product in $H_*(BG;\Z)$ to $H^G_*(M;\Z)$, which allows us to understand the secondary equivariant intersection product $\overline{\inprod}$ in a geometric way.
+The case when the coefficients are in $\mathbb Z /2\Z$ is obtained in an analogous way if one replaces oriented stratifolds by stratifolds.

 First, we briefly recall stratifolds and stratifold homology, and refer to \cite{K} for a complete treatment.
 Stratifolds are a generalisation of smooth manifolds.
 A stratifold is a pair $(S,F)$, where $S$ is a topological space and $F$ is a sub-sheaf of the sheaf of continuous real functions (considered as a sheaf of $\mathbb{R}$-algebras) which satisfies certain axioms.
 In particular, for every $r\in \Z_{\ge 0}$, the $r$-stratum is defined to be the set of points $x$ in $S$, where the tangent space at $x$ (which is defined as the space of derivations of germs at $x$) has dimension $r$.
 This stratum together with the restriction of the sheaf $F$ is required to be a smooth manifold.
 The dimension of the stratifold is defined to be the maximal integer $k$ such that the $k$-stratum is non-empty.
 A $k$-dimensional stratifold is called oriented if its $k$-th stratum is oriented and its $k-1$ stratum is empty.
 In a similar way stratifolds with boundary are defined.
 An example of a stratifold with boundary is the cone over a stratifold $S$, denoted by $CS$.
 Note that if $S$ is oriented and of positive dimension then $CS$ is oriented as well.
-This fact implies that the corresponding bordism theory, denoted by $SH$, is naturally isomorphic to integral homology when restricted to spaces having the homotopy type of a $CW$ complex.
+This fact implies that the corresponding bordism theory, denoted by $SH$, is naturally isomorphic to integral homology when restricted to spaces having the homotopy type of a CW-complex.